Cell Tower Concerns (5G)

 HRCA has recently asked the Douglas County Commission to amend the “Highlands Ranch Planning & Development Guide” to ensure that safety and aesthetic concerns are properly addressed in small cell tower zoning requirements.
 Additionally, HRCA has advocated that these reviews be subject to a public review process.

-The HRCA Design Review Committee (DRC) is in the process of developing design guidelines for our community that fall within our scope of authority as a “referral entity” to Douglas County.
+The HRCA Design Review Committee (DRC) is in the process of drafting comments that fall into our scope of authority as a “referral entity” to Douglas County.
 As each application is reviewed, the DRC will provide Douglas County with comments that recommend the approval and/or denial of an application.

-In closing, we encourage you to visit the HRCA website HRCA online.org for updated information and public meeting notices concerning 5G small cell tower deployment in our community.
+In closing, we encourage you to visit the HRCA website HRCA online.org for updated information and public meeting notices concerning the impact of 5G small cell tower deployment in our community.